-Students who arrive late to school or leave early for any reason must be signed in and/or out in the office by a parent/guardian.
+Students who arrive late to school or leave early for any reason must be checked in and/or out in the office by school personnel.
+Parents will no longer be signing students in and out.
 When possible, please schedule children's appointments during non-school hours.